 Do not force students to feel positive - it is important that they get a chance to discuss what it is like to be positive.
 Students might not be feeling positive which is ok - this is just an exercise to encourage students to explore the concept.

-Coping: Putting on rose-tinted glasses
+Coping: Putting on Rose-tinted Glasses

+Handout 4: Being positive

-Handout 4: Using the handout answer the following questions about being positive
+Answer the following questions about being positive: